Contesting the merits of a complaint involving our Heritage District stores

 These sessions and the feedback loop they create are core to our culture of listening to and learning from partners across our global footprint — and throughout our history, partner feedback has helped inform and drive forward the innovations and investments that now define the Starbucks experience.

-Furthermore, NLRB Region 19’s proposal to dissolve our Heritage District undermines the interests of our partners and the unique experience our customers have come to love and expect.
-The Heritage District is comprised of our original Pike Place store, our 1st and Pike store, and our 1st and University store, which operate as a single unit to provide an immersive experience showcasing our company’s past, present and future.
+Furthermore, NLRB Region 19’s proposal to dissolve our Heritage Market undermines the interests of our partners and the unique experience our customers have come to love and expect.
+The Heritage Market is comprised of our original Pike Place store, our 1st and Pike store, and our 1st and University store, which operate as a single unit to provide an immersive experience showcasing our company’s past, present and future.

-Neither the facts in this matter nor established labor law justify the complaint issued — and NLRB Region 19’s proposed remedies run contrary to both the interests of our Heritage District partners and the purpose of the National Labor Relations Act.
+Neither the facts in this matter nor established labor law justify the complaint issued — and NLRB Region 19’s proposed remedies run contrary to both the interests of our Heritage Market partners and the purpose of the National Labor Relations Act.
 For partners who may be concerned about what the complaint means to them, there will be no near-term impacts to the operation of our Heritage District or our long-standing efforts to listen and learn from one another.

-As a next step, we look forward to defending our partner engagement efforts, lawful business decisions and interests of our Heritage District partners at a hearing scheduled before an Administrative Law Judge (ALJ) in December 2023.
+As a next step, we look forward to defending our partner engagement efforts, lawful business decisions and interests of our Heritage Market partners at a hearing scheduled before an Administrative Law Judge (ALJ) in December 2023.